ImNgan/The-simulation-of-INER-200930/README.md

 ## Set-up ##

-- Proton beams of energies 15 MeV, 30 MeV start at the beam pipe to the 5x5x0.1 mm^3 target at 45 degree
+- Proton beams of energies 15 MeV, 30 MeV start at the beam pipe to the 5x5x0.1 mm^3 target at 45 degree.
+- An ABS attenuator is between the beam pipe and the target to have many different energies entering the target for the simulation

 ## Physics ##